Year 24 Group

 The Year 24 Group (24年組, Nijūyo-nen Gumi) is a grouping of female manga artists who heavily influenced shōjo manga (Japanese girls' comics) beginning in the 1970s.
 While shōjo manga of the 1950s and 1960s largely consisted of simple stories marketed towards elementary school-aged girls, works by members of the group significantly developed shōjo manga by expanding it to incorporate new genres, themes, and subject material.
 Narratives and art styles in shōjo manga became more complex, and works came to examine topics such as psychology, gender, politics, and sexuality.
 Manga produced by the Year 24 Group brought the shōjo category into what scholars have described as its "golden age".

 As a largely notional group, the criteria used to determine the membership of the Year 24 Group varies.
 Individuals who have been associated with the Year 24 Group include Yasuko Aoike, Moto Hagio, Riyoko Ikeda, Toshie Kihara, Minori Kimura, Yumiko Ōshima, Nanae Sasaya, Keiko Takemiya, Mineko Yamada, and Ryōko Yamagishi.

 Etymology

 "The Year 24 Group" is not a proper name for a specific collective of artists, but rather a name used by critics, journalists, and academics to retroactively refer to the generation of female manga artists who emerged in the early 1970s and contributed to the growth and development of shōjo manga.
-Though the precise origin of the term is unknown, it was widely in use by the end of the 1970s, notably in manga critic Tomohiko Murakami|Tomohiko Murakami's 1979 book Twilight Times: Dőjidai no Manga no Tameni.
+Though the precise first use and originator of the term is unknown, it was widely in use by the end of the 1970s, notably in manga critic Tomohiko Murakami|Tomohiko Murakami's 1979 book Twilight Times: Dőjidai no Manga no Tameni.

 "Year 24" refers to Shōwa 24 – the 24th year of the Shōwa era in the Japanese calendar, or 1949 in the Gregorian calendar.
 The number thus ostensibly references the year its members were born in, although only a small number of individuals associated with the Year 24 Group were actually born in 1949.